Here’s what you need to know before agreeing to surgery.

 Step 4: Understand how much it will cost

-The good thing about choosing a Specialist Plastic Surgeon is they usually provide you with an itemised quote before you agree to surgery (also known as Informed Financial Consent) so there shouldn’t be any hidden costs or nasty surprise bills that arrive after your surgery.
+A Specialist Plastic Surgeon should provide you with an itemised quote before you agree to surgery (also known as Informed Financial Consent).
+So there shouldn’t be any hidden costs or nasty surprise bills that arrive after your surgery.